bhamrick/precision_system/relay.md

 ### If the opponents bid two steps up

-If the opponents bid two steps up, and the relayer is the next to act, then relays are **off**, reverting to natural bidding.
-As we are in a game force, doubles are generally penalty.
+If the opponents bid two steps up, and the relayer is the next to act, then relays are on, with pass being the relay and double taking the place of the first step (which is the bid that the opponents made).

-If the opponents bid two steps up, and relay responder is the next to act, then relays are **on**, with pass being the first step (double continuing the relay), and double being the second step.
+If the opponents bid two steps up, and relay responder is the next to act, then relays are on, with pass being the first step (double continuing the relay), and double being the second step.
 All other bids are as normal.